 Appendix 2: Saliency maps

 To obtain simulated, saliency driven eye movements, we did the following.
-First, we generated a saliency map using the NeuroMorphic vision toolkit (Itti, Koch, & Niebur, 1998) for every trial display.
+First, we generated a saliency map using the NeuroMorphic vision toolkit developped by Itti, Koch, & Niebur (1998) for every trial display.
 Next, simulated eye movements were determined based on the peak of local contrast of the saliency map, combined with a simple inhibition-of-return mechanism.
 The latter avoided that all simulated eye movements were generated towards the same location (i.e. the location where saliency was highest).
 Instead, once fixated, the just-fixated location got temporarily inhibited, such that subsequent saccades were directed elsewhere (i.e., towards the next-most salient location).

 Saliency maps of the displays used in Experiment 2 were obtained with the following command: